-5.10 Stage 1 - 'No effect' policies: Each of the Suggest Options within the Development Management Issues and Options Consultation Document has been screened and those policies identified to have no effect on any European Site were screened out of the assessment and the reasons are specified within this document.
+5.11 Each of the spatial options and proposals within the SCAAP Issues and Options Consultation Document has been screened and those options and proposals identified to have 'no effect' on any European Sites were screened out of the assessment.
 The results of the screening process are set out in Appendix 5.
-Table 3 below sets out the criteria used to identify these 'no effect' policies3:
+Table 3 below sets out the criteria used to identify the 'no effect' policies3.

-Table 4: Policy Screening Criteria
+Table 3: Policy Screening Criteria

 Effects on European Site Comments Non-development policies 1.
 The policy will not itself lead to development (e.g. it relates to design or other qualitative criteria for development, or it is not a land use planning policy) 'No Effect' Unknown location of development policies 2.
 The policy makes provision for a quantum / type of development (and may or may not indicate one or more broad locations e.g. a county, or district, or sub-region) but the location of the development is to be selected following consideration of options in lower-tier plans (development plan documents).
 'No Effect' Over-arching development policies 3.
-No development could occur through this policy alone, because it is implemented through sub-ordinate policies which 'No Effect'
+No development could occur through this policy alone, because it is implemented through subordinate policies which are more detailed and therefore more appropriate to assess for their effects on European Site and associated sensitive areas.
+'No Effect' Urban development policies 4.
+Concentration of development in urban areas will not affect European Site and will help to steer development and land use change away from European Site and associated sensitive areas.
+'No Effect' Protective policies 5.
+The policy will help to steer development away from European Site and associated sensitive areas, e.g. not developing in areas of flood risk or areas otherwise likely to be affected by climate change.
+'No Effect'